Erica Francis

 Nine years following my internship at FOX 2, I'm back, but this time, it's the real deal.
 Holy cow!
 What they say is true, 'dreams don't work unless you do.'

-All these years later and I'm proud to say I've received a Michigan Association of Broadcasters award; a Mark of Excellence Award from the Society of Professional Journalists and I've been Emmy-nominated for both my writing and reporting.
+All these years later, I'm proud to say I've received a Michigan Association of Broadcasters award, a Mark of Excellence Award from the Society of Professional Journalists, multiple Emmy nominations for both my writing and reporting and most recently, I won an Edward R. Murrow award for my work co-anchoring breaking news coverage out of Nashville, Tennessee.

 I am so thrilled to be home in Michigan reporting and anchoring in one of the best news towns in the country.
 You all have already welcomed me with open arms and have been so, so kind.
 For that, I am grateful.
 I feel so fulfilled.